Narrow Particle Size Distribution Alumina Powder in Precision Ceramics

 F: What does narrow particle size distribution mean in alumina powder?

-Q: It means the particles are very consistent in size with minimal variation.
+Q: It means the particles are very similar in size with little variation.

 F: How does uniform particle size assist ceramics?

-Q: Uniformity facilitates better densification and fewer defects during sintering.
+Q: Uniformity promotes better densification and fewer defects during sintering.

 F: What role does alumina powder play in composites?